BigWoodieWood/label-studio/docs/source/guide/ts+video.md

 ## This approach is deprecated

 This approach is completely deprecated.

-In Label Studio 1.20 we introduced new way to sync Timeseries with Video and Audio.
+In Label Studio 1.20, we introduced a new way to sync timeseries with video and audio.
 See more details here: https://labelstud.io/templates/timeseries_audio_video